anthonypham26/ClassicalMachineLearning02/README.md

     - Scaling numerical features and encoding categorical variables
   - ✅ The importance of ethics, fairness, and human values in building responsible AI systems

-This week, we’ll move beyond data preparation and talk about into the the rest of remaining stages of the machine learning pipeline.
+This week, we’ll move beyond data preparation and talk about the rest of remaining stages of the machine learning pipeline.

 - How to choose and train a model
 - How to evaluate model performance using the right metrics